Alberto Salido

-Alberto Salido Tejero (born 19 January 2000) is a Spanish professional footballer who plays as a forward for Bulgarian First League club Beroe Stara Zagora.
+Alberto Salido Tejero (born 19 January 2000) is a Spanish professional footballer who plays as a forward for Bulgarian First League club Botev Plovdiv, on loan from Ludogorets Razgrad.

 Career

 Born in Palma de Mallorca, he started his youth career at Mallorca, before moving to Atlético Madrid.
 He was a top goalscorer of Juventil B and was promoted to Atlético Madrid B in 2019.
-In January 2020 he was send on loan to Arenas Club.
-On 5 October 2020 he was send on loan to Córdoba until end of season.
-His loan was cut short and he returned to his parrent club on 2 February 2021.
-He made a breef return to his birth place and youth team, as he was send on loan to Mallorca B in February 2021, to retun Atletico in August.
-On 7 October 2021, after 7 years with Atleti, he comleted his move to Tercera División RFEF team Las Rozas.
+In January 2020 he was sent on loan to Arenas Club.
+On 5 October 2020 he was sent on loan to Córdoba until end of season.
+His loan was cut short and he returned to his parent club on 2 February 2021.
+He made a brief return to his birth place and youth team, as he was sent on loan to Mallorca B in February 2021, to return to Atletico in August.
+On 7 October 2021, after 7 years with Atleti, he completed his move to Tercera División RFEF team Las Rozas.

 On 21 July 2023 he was presented as the new signing of Montijo.
 In February 2024 he moved to La Unión Atlético.

 Alberto decided to leave Spain and moved to Bulgaria, to join First League team Beroe in June 2024.
-He scored 2100th goal, for Beroe in the league on 18 February 2025.
+He scored the 2100th goal for Beroe in the league on 18 February 2025.
 He ended the season with 12 goals and 5 assists, with Marca marking the huge progress of the player, after moving to Bulgaria.
-On 11 August 2025 he scored his first hat-trick with the team for the 3:2 win over Septemvri Sofia.
+On 11 August 2025 he scored his first hat-trick with the team in a 3–2 win over Septemvri Sofia.

+On 22 February 2026 he missed the league match of Beroe and instead was in the stadium to say goodbye to the crowd as Salido was heavily linked with a move to the title contender CSKA 1948.
+On 24 February 2026, in the last day of winter transfer window, Beroe confirmed he would leave the team, but few hours later he was surprisingly presented by another title contender Ludogorets Razgrad.